Moroccan restaurant Marrakech: 6 reliable addresses + tips (2026)

-Summary
+Summary (to remember)

 - To choose a Moroccan restaurant in Marrakech, first look at the menu: local specialties (tanjia, méchoui, pastilla, tajines, harira) + Moroccan desserts, not an endless list of “world food”.